reshalfahsi/ggb/README.md

 ## Quick Demo

 This package supports various computer vision libraries such as OpenCV and PIL.
-Complete example for these computer vision libraries provided in [here](https://github.com/reshalfahsi/ggb/tree/master/examples).
+Complete examples for these computer vision libraries are provided in [here](https://github.com/reshalfahsi/ggb/tree/master/examples).
 For the short example in Python3:

 ```python